|EDITOR||Kristine L. Haglund, Belmont, MA|

 |* member of the Executive Committee|

-Patrick Mason serves as secretary of the Dialogue Board of Directors.
+Patrick Mason serves as chair of the Dialogue Board of Directors.
 He is Howard W. Hunter Chair of Mormon Studies and associate professor of religion at Claremont Graduate University.
 He is the author of The Mormon Menace: Violence and Anti-Mormonism in the Postbellum South (Oxford University Press, 2011), and co-editor of War and Peace in Our Time: Mormon Perspectives (Greg Kofford Books, 2012).
 After attending Brigham Young University, he earned an MA in international peace studies and PhD in history, both from the University of Notre Dame.
 Patrick lives in Rancho Cucamonga, California, with his wife, Melissa, and three young children.

 Karla Stirling serves as treasurer of the Dialogue Board of Directors.
 She received a BA from Brigham Young University and JD and MBA degrees from the University of Utah.
 She practiced business and commercial law in California from 2006 to 2010, with a focus on real estate and construction litigation.
 Prior to that she worked for Utah Legal Services, assisting indigent clients facing administrative proceedings by the U.S. Department of Housing and Urban Development.
 She has also volunteered with the Internal Revenue Service VITA program, offering tax help for qualifying taxpayers.
 She is currently a stay-at-home mom and advisor to a non-profit organization dedicated to promoting responsible land use in southern Utah.
 Karla and her husband, David Arteaga, live on Bountiful, Utah, and they have three young sons.